teknogods/teknoparrot-issues/README.md

+For OpenParrot games, please open an issue [here](https://github.com/teknogods/OpenParrot/issues/new)

-Please create [a new issue](https://github.com/teknogods/teknoparrot-issues/issues/new) if you have issues with using TeknoParrot!
+Please create a [new issue](https://github.com/teknogods/teknoparrot-issues/issues/new) if you have issues with using TeknoParrot!

 Please search for an existing issue before creating a duplicate! if there's an existing one for the same bug,